aroum/PNCATEHO/README.md

 # Options
 РИСАТЕНО can be used with [nRFMicro](https://github.com/joric/nrfmicro) or [nice!nano](https://nicekeyboards.com/nice-nano/) and 301230 batteries for wireless mode.
 It can also be used as a split keyboard for two hands with wireless communication of the halves.

-РИСАТЕНО RGB is designed only for wired use.

-From version 0.2 the PCB are double-sided, one PCB can be used for the right and left variant.
+From version 0.2+ the PCB are double-sided, one PCB can be used for the right and left variant.
 On the left version, the controller is soldered components down, on the right, components up.

 # Layouts
 РИСАТЕНО designed for one-handed chord typing, the layout [here](http://www.keyboard-layout-editor.com/#/gists/019e404b4ab5db93cd75010ad90777a4).